Frequently Asked Questions

 What is the funding for doctoral degree students?

-Most doctoral students will receive a full tuition scholarship for their first year, followed by a scholarship of 50% of tuition for four years.
-Doctoral students must be registered full time and be in good academic standing every term to receive this funding.
+Most doctoral students will receive a scholarship of 25% of tuition for their first year followed by a scholarship of 75% of tuition for the subsequent 4 years.
+Up to 3 doctoral students can receive 100% funding for 2 years, followed by 75% funding for the following 3 years (if funds are available).
+All doctoral students must be registered full time and be in good academic standing every term to receive these funding options.
+The Department expects students to finish their PhD in five years.

 What is the funding for master's degree students?